KarunyaRaghavan/Excel-Projects/README.md

 # Projects
-All Analytical Projects I have worked on using Microsoft Excel.
+Hello ,here is a collection of all Analytical Projects I have worked on using Microsoft Excel.